Breast Cancer Treatment

 Treating breast cancer requires a variety of specialists working together for your unique treatment plan.
 Legacy offers the latest proven treatment options for breast cancer, including minimally invasive techniques.
 A treatment plan for breast cancer can include a variety of therapies:

-Surgery: Our nationally recognized surgeons use advanced surgical techniques and provide several surgery options, including breast-sparing surgery, mastectomy and mastectomy with reconstruction.
+Surgery: Surgery is done to remove the tumor from your breast.
+Surgery is the most common way to treat breast cancer.
+Our nationally recognized surgeons use advanced surgical techniques and provide several surgery options, including breast-sparing surgery, mastectomy and mastectomy with reconstruction.
 Legacy Health knows precision is vital to success and our surgical oncologists use a new radar localization tool to aid surgeons in accurately locating the affected tissue with minimal invasion.
 The radar localization system uses a zero-radiation and wire-free solution that can precisely target the affected tissue to within 1 mm of accuracy.
 Using radar can mean more successful surgeries, optimized breast conservation strategies and enhanced outcomes for women.

 Breast reconstruction: Our breast surgeons perform procedures to rebuild a total breast after mastectomy.
 Learn about breast reconstruction